Isonyin: MASA Isonyin Marathon

-In April, 2022, the town hosted the first edition of the MASA Isonyin Marathon, a 21 kilometer race through the town and surrounding villages in the Ijebu-North East Local Government Area.
+In April, 2022, the town hosted the first edition of the MASA Isonyin Marathon, a 21 km race through the town and surrounding villages in the Ijebu-North East Local Government Area.
 Notable participants in the rate include John Muiruri from Kenya who came second with a time of 1:12:39 and Shehu Muazu ‘Shagari’ a Plateau State-born athlete who won the race with a time of 1:10:52.